prakharsharma27/Debug-Codes/CONTRIBUTING.md

 # Debug-Codes
 In this repository you have to push some new code which is not present in this repo right now.

+                      OR

+You can code for the different files.
+Every file has its relevant name just pick up some work if its already done then you can improve it too.

 What your file should conatian.

 1. Personal Details in format :

 -------
 Name : xyz